skhaz/awesome-qt/README.md

 ## Web Frameworks
 * [QDjango](http://qdjango.org/) - QDjango is a web framework written in C++ and built on top of the Qt library.
 Where possible it tries to follow django's API, hence its name.

+# Software
+* [cool-retro-term](https://github.com/Swordfish90/cool-retro-term) - Is a terminal emulator which mimics the look and feel of the old cathode tube screens.
+It has been designed to be eye-candy, customizable, and reasonably lightweight.